Feature Distillation: DNN-Oriented JPEG Compression Against Adversarial Examples: Introduction

 \section{Introduction}

-Thanks to the recent machine learning model innovation and computing hardware advancement, the past decade has witnessed unprecedented success of deep neural networks (DNNs) across many real world applications such as image recognition, natural language processing, anomaly detection, driver-less cars, drones, etc~\cite{bojarski2016end,bourzac2016bringing,giusti2016machine,andor2016globally,graves2013speech}.
-However, recent studies have shown that DNN models are inherently vulnerable to adversarial examples (AEs)~\cite{goodfellow2014explaining,szegedy2013intriguing}, i.e. malicious inputs crafted by adding small and human-imperceptible perturbations to normal and benign inputs, strongly fooling the cognitive function of DNNs such as target misclassification.
-For example, in image recognition, adversarially manipulating the perceptual systems of autonomous vehicles by physically captured adversarial images, i.e. via camera or sensor~\cite{ohn2016looking,smolyanskiy2017toward}, can lead to the misreading of road signs, thus causing potential disastrous consequences in DNN-based cyber-physical systems.
+Recent studies have shown that DNN models are inherently vulnerable to adversarial examples (AEs)~\cite{goodfellow2014explaining,szegedy2013intriguing}, i.e. malicious inputs crafted by adding small and human-imperceptible perturbations to normal inputs, strongly fooling the cognitive function of DNNs.
+For example, in image recognition, adversarially manipulating the perceptual systems of autonomous vehicles by physically captured adversarial images, i.e. via camera or sensor~\cite{ohn2016looking,smolyanskiy2017toward}, can lead to the misreading on road signs, thus causing potential disastrous consequences in DNN-based cyber-physical systems.

-Many countermeasures have been proposed to enhance the robustness of DNNs against adversarial examples, including DNN model-specific hardening strategies and model-agnostic defenses (or adversarial examples preprocessing techniques)~\cite{guo2017countering}.
-However, these solutions either require expensive computation or show limited success against state-of-the-art attack benchmarks.
-For example, typical model-specific solutions like ``adversarial training" or ``defensive distillation" refines the model parameters to defend the AEs or masks the adversarial gradient from generating stronger AEs, but they suffer from high training cost due to iterative retraining procedure.
-Moreover, ``defensive distillation" is proved to be ineffective to counteract most recent Carlini \& Wagner attacks (or CW family attacks)~\cite{carlini2017towards}.
-The model-agnostic approaches such as input dimensionality reduction~\cite{bhagoji2017dimensionality} or direct JPEG compression~\cite{dziugaite2016study,das2017keeping,guo2017countering} appear too simple to sufficiently remove adversarial perturbations from input images without harming the DNN model accuracy~\cite{dziugaite2016study}. ``feature squeezing", as one of the most powerful AE detection techniques belonging to model-agnostic approaches, is able to detect AEs with high accuracy and few false positives, however, it is still very complicated because multiple models are needed in order to accurately compare the model’s prediction on the original sample with its predictions on the sample after feature squeezing~\cite{xu2018feature}.
+Many countermeasures~\cite{Liu:2018:SAE:3201607.3201772,liao2017defense,samangouei2018defense,song2017pixeldefend,tramer2017ensemble,akhtar2018threat} have been proposed to enhance the robustness of DNNs against adversarial examples, mainly including DNN model-specific hardening strategies and model-agnostic defenses~\cite{guo2017countering}.
+Typical model-specific solutions like ``adversarial training" or ``defensive distillation" may rectify the model parameters to mitigate the attacks by using the iterative retraining procedure or masking adversarial gradient.
+The model-agnostic approaches such as input dimensionality reduction~\cite{bhagoji2017dimensionality,uesato2018adversarial} or direct JPEG compression~\cite{dziugaite2016study,das2017keeping,guo2017countering} attempt to remove adversarial perturbations from the inputs, before feeding them into DNN classifiers.